mattermost/docs/source/process/bug-fix-release.md

 1. Release Manager:
     - Post this checklist in Release Checklist channel
-    - Verify all items in the last posted release checklist are complete, if not alert the release manager
+    - Verify all items in the last posted release checklist are complete
-    - Schedule a release retrospective meeting, to be held within 5 days from the release
+    - Schedule a release retrospective meeting, to be held within five days of the release
     - Update Integrations Directory on the [Mattermost Apps and Integrations](https://integrations.mattermost.com/) page
     - Prepare and post [release metrics](https://docs.google.com/spreadsheets/d/1Aoj4OTaWoyrKIcQNiHH1MVoRG51T20Y_0w2tg5oVw-M/edit#gid=825551144)
     - Post an MVP winner announcement in the [Contributors channel](https://community.mattermost.com/core/channels/tickets)